 Pediatric guidelines on Sudden Infant Death Syndrome

-Coordinator: Prof. Dr. Magda Lahorgue Nunes
+Coordinator: strong> Prof. Dr. Magda Lahorgue Nunes

 SIDS is defined as “the sudden and unexpected death” of a healthy child during sleep, the cause of which remains unexplained even after reviewing the clinical history and a thorough investigation of the case, including complete autopsy and analysis of the death scene (KROUS et al., 2004).